-- · public offerings and private placements of equity and debt securities,
+- public offerings and private placements of equity and debt securities,

-- equipment lease financing,
+- · equipment lease financing,

 - · facility leases,

 - collaborative and other research and development agreements (including licenses and options for licenses),

-- · research grants and
+o research grants and

-- interest income
+- interest income.

 In addition, we have attempted to contain costs and reduce cash flow requirements by renting scientific equipment and facilities, contracting with other parties to conduct certain research and development and using consultants.
-We expect to incur additional expenses, potentially resulting in significant losses, as we continue and expand our research and development activities and undertake additional preclinical studies and clinical trials of compounds which have been or may be discovered.
+We expect to incur additional expenses, potentially resulting in significant losses, as we continue to expand our research and development activities and undertake additional pre-clinical studies and clinical trials of compounds, which have been or may be discovered.
 We also expect to incur substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.

-At March 31, 2000, our cash, cash equivalents and securities held-to-maturity were \$73.1 million, an increase of \$3.1 million from December 31, 1999, principally due to the \$4.0 million milestone payment and interest earned on the proceeds of our November 1999 public offering offset by the cash used in operations.
+At September 30, 2000, our cash, cash equivalents and securities held-to-maturity were \$68.5 million, a decrease of \$1.6 million from December 31, 1999, principally due to the funding of current operations and funding for the remodeling of our facilities.

 We have financed some of our equipment purchases with lease lines of credit.
-We currently have a \$500,000 line of credit with our bank to finance capital equipment.
-In January 1992, we entered into an operating lease for our current facilities which expires on June 30, 2003.
-We have an option to renew the lease for an additional three years at current market rates.
-The operating lease requires us to pay monthly rent ranging from \$23,803 and escalating annually to a minimum of \$26,011 per month in the final year, and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.
+We currently have a \$500,000 general line of credit with our bank.
+There was nothing drawn against this line as of September 30, 2000.
+In July 2000, we renegotiated our lease for our current facilities, which will expire on June 30, 2010.
+We have an option to renew the lease for an additional five years at current market rates.
+The operating lease requires us to pay monthly rent starting at \$32,180 per month and escalating annually to a minimum of \$41,987 per month in the final year, and our pro rata share of operating expenses and real estate taxes in excess of base year amounts.